FAQs

 <details>

-When the bot is ON, manual trading is disabled to prevent conflicts between your orders and the bot's automated strategy.
-Turn the bot OFF if you need to trade manually.
+When a grid is **ON** for a given market, manual trading in that market is disabled to prevent conflicts between your orders and the bot's automated strategy.
+Turn that grid **OFF** if you need to trade the market manually — other grids in the same subaccount keep running.

 </details>